CatherineNjeNjenga/AfricaBillionaires/README.md

 ![Ekars Login](images/ekars_login.png)

-Feel free to browse with the intention of buying a few cars.
-Upon proceeding to checkout, you will be asked to login before being allowed to proceed with the purchase.
-You can use my ID & PW for testing.
-However, if you want to see what the "forgot password" workflow is like, you can register your own email, or refer to the gif below!

-`ID: bryancodes@gmail.com`
-`PW:123456`
+Feel free to check-out each individual's profile.
+There will be a yearly change to keep the data updated!

 ![E-Kars Forgot Password Workflow](images/ekars_forgotpassword.gif) _E-Kars Stripe Payment Demo_